oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 versions of required software packages for example.

-If there is a need to guarantee installation of the latest version of a certain component.
-It is recommended to have the stage scripts perform the installation directly instead via the dependency definition files.
+If there is a need to guarantee installation of the latest version of a certain component, it is recommended to have the stage scripts perform the installation directly instead of via the dependency definition files.

-Doing it this way is almost guaranteed to have a performance impact on the oVirt CI system for example, so care must be taken to use this technique only where absolutely needed.
+Doing it this way is almost guaranteed to have a performance impact on the oVirt CI system, so care must be taken to use this technique only where absolutely needed.

 ### Defining extra source code dependencies (AKA "Upstream Sources")